Sandra Rotman: Health and life sciences

 Rotman is a long-standing supporter of health institutions in Canada.
 The Rotmans supported the Baycrest Centre for Geriatric Care, which researches aging and dementia, in Toronto for close to three decades.
 In 1989, they established the Rotman Research Institute to study cognitive neuroscience and to translate the most recent research directly to benefit patients.
 Also at Baycrest, she created the Sandra A. Rotman Program in Neuropsychiatry.

 For more than two decades, Sandra Rotman has been a contributor to the University Health Network in downtown Toronto as a board member and a donor.

 Established by both University Health Network and the University of Toronto, the Sandra Rotman Centre focuses on global health through translational research on malaria, through ethics, social and cultural research.
-The centre hosts Grand Challenges Canada, a federally funded program.
+The centre hosts the Grand Challenges Canada federally funded program.
 The University of Toronto also hosts the Sandra Rotman Chair in Health Sector Strategy and the Rotman School of Management.